jolicode/chef-cookbook-php/README.md

 ## Composer

-Composer ressource declare 3 actions : `install`, `update` and `create_project`
+Composer resource declare 3 actions : `install`, `update` and `create_project`

 ### Options

 * cwd : Where to run composer in
 * user: Which user run the composer command
 * group : Which group run the composer command
-* package : For use with create_project to specifiy package to install
+* package : For use with create_project to specify package to install
 * options : To add extra values in composer command
-* version : For use with create_project to set wich version of package to install
+* version : For use with create_project to set which version of package to install
 * directory : For use with create_project to set path of new package installed

 ###Â Examples